 Leon has contributed music to films dealing with animal rights, environmental, and humanitarian issues.
 In 2011, he was featured as a composer for Project Oliver, a series to build improved spaces for rescued primates such as Oliver, "the missing link" chimpanzee.
 Film credits include The Other Man: F.W. de Klerk and The End of Apartheid and Under Cane for National Geographic.
 He also performed for the Global Human Rights Torch Relay and Edison Wetlands restoration benefit.

 In 2012, Leon was featured on the Van Halen Tribute album, Take Your Whiskey Home, released on Versailles Records.
 Other contributions include Guitar Wizards Vol. 3 in 2014 and tributes to Deep Purple and Queen.

 Leon has worked and appeared on recordings alongside members of Aerosmith, Chuck Berry, Journey, Dio, Poison, Whitesnake, Garden State Opera, and Broadway.
 Since his teens, he has performed as a solo guitarist and with other groups in a variety of venues including jazzy lounges, NJ and NYC rock clubs, classical ensembles, private events, festivals and more.

-Passionate about sharing the gift of music, Leon maintains a busy schedule of guitar lessons to students throughout Bergen County, NJ.
+Passionate about sharing the gift of music, Leon maintains a busy schedule of guitar lessons and music classes to students throughout Bergen County, NJ.
 He also teaches online guitar lessons to students in NJ, NY, CO, WA, and more.
 As a guitar teacher and mentor, he helps dedicated guitarists overcome challenges so they can grow as musicians, discover joy in their practice, and experience their own music journey...